Leaders of the World sign: Aftermath

+The sign was positioned facing south from 38th street, towards Herald Square.
+By the time the it was destroyed in the storm, a 12-story building was being built at Broadway and 37th street, which would have obscured the sign from view.

+The sign was reportedly a commercial failure, attracting large crowds but performing poorly from an advertising standpoint.
+Among the items promoted were underwear, alarm clocks, and domestic champagne, but viewers often could not remember these products.
+In a criticism, it was noted that the sign "attracts attention to itself rather than to the product or the store it is designed to advertise".

 Literary allusion

 This Side of Paradise (1920), the debut novel of F. Scott Fitzgerald, references the sign in the first chapter, where protagonist Amory Blaine observes New York City at night for the first time, as lit by the sign:

-As the sign was used as a vehicle for advertising in real life, James L. W. West III surmises that this allusion serves to foreshadow Amory's employment at an advertising agency later in the story.
+As the sign was used as a vehicle for advertising in real life, James West surmises that this allusion serves to foreshadow Amory's employment at an advertising agency later in the story.
 After Amory's firing from the agency leads to his loss of wealth and status, his girlfriend Rosalind Connage leaves him for a rich man.
 West wrote that the theme of "authority of money, its power to subvert genuine love and human feeling" is present in all of Fitzgerald's works, and that the sign in the novel was a symbol for commerce.
+Fitzgerald also mentions the sign in his essay My Lost City: